Kristina01111000/Drws_site/README.md

 3/28
 Update the 80Q to match the 40Q + additional paragraphs for 3rd graph
-Do the lesson chats for the new quizzes -> 7,8,9 and make the pages for them, do at least 2 comments for each, try to get 4 Make slide for the wellness self check -> when it is finalized Add new wellness self check to the page
+Do the lesson chats for the new quizzes -> 7,8,9 -> make sure to make the comments match the tone of previous comments from the same users and make the pages for them, do at least 2 comments for each, try to get 4 Make slide for the wellness self check -> when it is finalized Add new wellness self check to the page